microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 Create an azure-software-radio VM using the instructions [here](https://github.com/microsoft/azure-software-radio/blob/documentation/cli-updates/pages/devvm.md).

 Note: in Step 3 when you create the Virtual Machine, under Size, note how it suggests using Standard_NV12s_v3.
 This is because the NV series VMs have a GPU and are specifically designed for desktop accelerated applications and virtual desktops.
 If you are using a trial Azure subscription and don't have access to NV series VMs, that's OK, we do not require a GPU for any of the steps in this tutorial.
+The [Dv2 series](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series) would be a good substitute for this tutorial.

 ### Running GNU Radio